mearsdj/Pewlett-Hackard-Analysis/README.md

 ![Mentors by dept](Mentor_count_by_role.png)

 - The company currently lacks mentors in management roles, so may need to expand eligibility criteria for mentors to ensure all roles are covered.
+- The significant number of senior employee retirements may also necessitate an expansion if the mentorship program.
+This is especially important if most or all of the retiring empployees will be replaced (given the limited number of trainees each mentor can support).